-Transferring from one institution to another or between programs can result in a net loss in units that count toward the degree.
-Thus it is important for students who contemplate transferring into this school from another institution, whether a community college or four-year institution, to carefully study the catalog material pertaining to the particular program to get a sense of what courses may transfer.
+Transferring from one institution to another or between programs can result in a net loss in credits that count toward the degree.
+Thus, it is important for students who contemplate transferring into the Ira A. Fulton School of Engineering from another institution, whether a community college or four-year institution, to carefully study the catalog material pertaining to the particular program to get a sense of what courses may transfer.

 Credit is granted for transferred courses deemed equivalent to corresponding courses in the selected program of study, subject to grade and ASU resident credit requirements.
-No grades lower than "C" (2.00) are accepted as transfer credit to meet the graduation requirements of this school.
+No grades lower than "C" (2.00) are accepted as transfer credit to meet the graduation requirements of the school.
 Credits transferred from a community college or two-year institution are applied only as lower-division credits.
-For a listing of the acceptable courses transferable to the various degree programs, prospective Arizona transfer students should consult their advisors and refer to the ASU transfer tools available on the Web at www.asu.edu/provost/articulation [1].
+For a listing of the acceptable courses transferable to the various degree programs, prospective Arizona transfer students should consult their advisors and refer to the ASU transfer tools available at http://articulation.asu.edu/ [5].

-It should be noted that some courses taken in other ASU colleges or other universities may be acceptable for general university credit but may not be applicable toward the degree requirements of this school.
-Determination of those particular courses applicable to a specific degree program is made within the appropriate academic unit with the approval of the dean.
+It should be noted that some courses taken in other ASU colleges or other universities may be acceptable for general university credit but may not be applicable toward the degree requirements of the school.
+Determination of those particular courses applicable to a specific degree program is made within the appropriate academic unit with approval of the dean.